fhildeb/lukso-node-guide/6-blockchain-clients/09-validator-setup.md

 #### Requirements

 The [hardware requirements](https://docs.prylabs.network/docs/prysm-usage/slasher) for the slasher service can be seen below.
-It needs more system resources, namely more than 1GB of additional RAM and significantly more storage space.
-However, there is not a particular number
+It needs more system resources, namely more than 1GB of additional RAM and more storage space.
+However, there is not a particular number.

 - Processor: Intel Core i7–4770 or AMD FX-8310 or better
 - Memory: 16GB RAM
 - Storage: 1TB available space SSD
 - Internet: Broadband connection

-> All these specifications come on top of your regular node requirements.
-If you want 1TB of storage for your slasher node, you should calculate another 1TB just for the slasher service to have enough headspace over the years.
+> The slasher database will take additional space on your hard disk, up to hundreds of GBs.
 If you want to know more about how much storage the node will need, have a look at the [Client Setup](04-client-setups.md) section.

 If you run the slasher on a low-performance node or can not keep up with the requirements, it could lead to the following problems: